jonluca/blog/interesting-snippets.md

 From [Contra The xAI Alignment Plan](https://astralcodexten.substack.com/p/contra-the-xai-alignment-plan)

 Now we direct AIs through reinforcement learning - telling them to do certain things and avoid certain other things.
 But this is a blunt instrument.
 Reinforcement learning directs the AI towards a certain cluster of correlated high-dimensional concepts that have the same lower-dimensional shadow of rewarded and punished behaviors.
-But we can’t be sure which concept it’s chosen or whether it’s the one we think.
+But we can't be sure which concept it's chosen or whether it's the one we think.